This Day in History

 The convention took place and the new Constitution included poll taxes and literacy tests to disenfranchise African Americans — a Constitution other Southern states soon imitated.

-Read more at the Rise and Fall of Jim Crow and History Engine.
+Read more at the Rise and Fall of Jim Crow.
 Find resources below to teach outside the textbook about the Reconstruction era.

 Learn more in the Zinn Education Project national report, “Erasing the Black Freedom Struggle: How State Standards Fail to Teach the Truth About Reconstruction,” and find teaching resources on Reconstruction below.